benbudomo/google-homepage/README.md

 For this project, I will be deconstructing an existing web page and rebuilding it.
-Links and search boxes will/should not work.
+Links and search boxes will/should not work - 100% perfection not required.

 Goals:

-1. Apply what I learned in previous lessons into this project (practice makes perfect).

-2. Think about how elements get placed on the page and how they get styled and aligned.

-3. Use the browser's developer tools and get familiar with it.
+1. Reference Google.com and create a new copy of the homepage with HTML

+2. Ignore dropdown menus, form submissions, or hover-highlighting for now

+3. Integrate navigation bar and footer

+4. Style the homepage with CSS (Center logo, rounded borders, etc.)

+5. Use Git and push code to Github when necessary

+6. When stuck, seek help (Google search, etc.)

+Bonus Objective(s):

+1. Build a Google.com search results page

+2. Same rules as above

 From The Odin Project's Web Development 101